 - Have 3 questions ready to ask the interviewer at the end of the interview.

 - Prepare for a presentation-style group interview – this is where you have to analyze data and develop a deck in an hour or less.
-Be careful about the role you play on a team.

 Next Steps for Interview Prep – How We Can Help You